Zemiology: Harms of the criminal justice system

 Hillyard and Tombs argue that the criminal justice system fails to protect people from criminal harms whilst inflicting serious harms on those people who travel through the system.
 These harms often outweigh the harm caused by the original crime.
 However, current criminal justice policy within countries like the UK continues to champion the use of prison as a means to deal with social problems.
 In 2002, the UK prison population was 80,144.
 The population rate, per hundred thousand of national population, for England and Wales was 139.
 These figures are high compared to the rest of Europe in terms of overall numbers; however, looking at prison population rate, they are similar to many other countries in Europe.
 Italy, Spain, France, Romania and Belarus each had prison populations of around 50,000 in 2001–2002.
-Only Poland and the Ukraine had prison populations higher than that of the UK, at 82,173 and 198,885 respectively.
+Only Poland and Ukraine had prison populations higher than that of the UK, at 82,173 and 198,885 respectively.

 These rising prison numbers however do not necessarily reflect a rise in crime.
 Overall, since 1995 there has been a reduction in recorded crime.
 The British Crime Survey has shown that the overall crime experienced by households has declined by 42% which is the equivalent to eight million fewer crimes.
 More specifically, domestic burglary has fallen by 59%, vehicle theft has decreased by 61% and violent crimes have experienced a reduction of 41%.
 According to these figures it appears that the reason for the growth in the prison population is not due to a rise in crime.

 In spite of the faith demonstrated by politicians in the criminal justice system, it would appear that the criminal justice system seems to fail in its own terms.
 The probability of a criminal re-offending is determined by external factors including having a stable family life, a home and a job.
 All of these are arguably weakened by a prison sentence.
-The Social Exclusion Unit has demonstrated that prison fails to rehabilitate on a dramatic scale with two thirds of prisoners re-offending within 2 years of release.
+The Social Exclusion Unit has demonstrated that prison fails to rehabilitate on a dramatic scale with two thirds of prisoners re-offending within two years of release.
 However, a prison place costs £37,000 per annum.